Cairns Indigenous Art Fair: History

 Cairns Indigenous Art Fair (CIAF, pronounced KI-AF) was first held from 21 to 23 August 2009 at the Tanks Art Centre in Cairns, exceeding expectation by attracting more than 10,000 people over the three days of the fair.
 Visitors came from throughout Australia, the United States, Europe, Korea and Japan.
 Almost one third of visitors to Cairns Indigenous Art Fair in 2009 identified as Aboriginal Australian and/or Torres Strait Islander.

 While most of the visitors (an estimated 70 per cent) attended to take advantage of the free cultural programming and to view the art work, the 36 exhibiting organisations sold artwork to a value of more than A$500,000 during the event.

-The art market was an initiative of the Queensland Government's A$11.93 million "Backing Indigenous Art" program, which committed to strengthening the Indigenous arts sector of Far North Queensland from production to market.
+CIAF was established as a strategic initiative of the Queensland Government's A$11.93 million "Backing Indigenous Arts" program, which committed to strengthening the First Nations arts sector of Far North Queensland from production to market.
 Michael Snelling was the 2009 and 2010 artistic director of CIAF.

+Since 2014, CIAF has functioned as a not-for-profit organisation governed by a Board of Directors.
+In 2024, CIAF contributed over $9 million to the Cairns and Queensland economies.